cartopher/automate-sangis-python/README.md

 __10.__ Next, open the `sangis_download.py` module and analyze the code.
 - Refer to the __Script Overview__ section to help guide your understanding of the main module's logic.

-Upon completing of the steps above, you have successfully downloaded the entire project repository, created a environment and installed all required packages, and opened the project with all the correct configurations.
-If you need to manually add the project interpreter, proceed to the __'Getting Set Up using PyCharm'__ section and follow the instructions.
+Upon completing the steps above, you have successfully downloaded the entire project repository, created an environment, installed all required packages, and opened the project with all the correct configurations.
+If, for any reason, you need to add the project interpreter manually, proceed to the __'Getting Set Up using PyCharm'__ section and follow the instructions.

 ## Getting Set Up using PyCharm

 The next step is to __Add a New Python Intrepreter__ for this project.

-__1.__ On the lower right corner of your PyCharm screen, click where it says __'Python 3.# (base)'__, to open a drop down menu and select __'Add New Intrepreter'__, and then select __'Add Local Intrepreter...'__.
+__1.__ On the lower right corner of your PyCharm screen, click where it says __'Python 3.# (base)'__, to open a drop-down menu and select __'Add New Interpreter'__, and then select __'Add Local Intrepreter...'__.
-- The window for __'Add Python Interpreter'__ will pop up and you will see a list of Intrepreters/Environments on the left.
+- The window for __'Add Python Interpreter'__ will pop up and you will see a list of Interpreters/Environments on the left.

-__2.__ Select `Conda Environment` and  list of configuration options will appear.
+__2.__ Select `Conda Environment` and a list of configuration options will appear.

-__3.__ At the top of the list where it says __'Intrepreter:'__, select the down arrow on the right of this setting and a dropdown menu appears.
+__3.__ At the top of the list where it says __'Interpreter:'__, select the down arrow on the right of this setting and a dropdown menu appears.

 - The window for __'Add Python Interpreter'__ will pop up, and you will notice a list of Interpreters/Environments on the left.

-__4.__ Select `Conda Environment`, and list of configuration options will appear.

-__5.__ At the top of the list where it says __'Intrepreter:'__, select the down arrow on the right of this setting, and a dropdown menu appears.
+__4.__ At the top of the list where it says __'Interpreter:'__, select the down arrow on the right of this setting, and a dropdown menu appears.

-__6.__ Locate the environment you created for this project (`sangisdownload`) and select it.
+__5.__ Locate the environment you created for this project (`sangisdownload`) and select it.

 - Leave all the other settings as default unless you want to specify your __'Python version'__ for this project.

 __Important:__ It is recommended that you use Python versions 3.7-3.10 to execute this project successfully.

-__7.__ Press __'OK'__ to apply these settings.
+__6.__ Press __'OK'__ to apply these settings.

-- It may take a moment for PyCharm to apply the new intrepreter.
+- It may take a moment for PyCharm to apply the new Interpreter.

-Now that you are all set up to run the code, take time and familiarize yourself with the project and its contents in the final two sections below.
+You are now ready to run the code.
+The following two sections will assist you in becoming acquainted with the entire project and its contents so that you have a better understanding of the overall workflow.

 ## Package Overview